 Where do we even begin to try and give advice on choosing the right running shoe.
 There are many different brands, many different styles and many different fits.
-Running shoes are definitely not a ‘one style fits all’ type of product, and it is SO important that you give your running shoes a proper test-run in store before you commit to a new pair.
+Dr. Steve our Oakville Chiropractor knows running shoes are definitely not a ‘one style fits all’ type of product, and it is SO important that you give your running shoes a proper test-run in store before you commit to a new pair.

 Choosing the Right Style